Skip to Content

 Making Sure Your Clay is Bone Dry

-• Once it feels cool or temperate on your cheek, leave it an extra day to err on the safe side.
+• Once your pottery feels room temperature on your cheek, leave it an extra day or two to err on the safe side.

 • Make dummy pieces out of the same clay body.
 These pieces need to be the same size and thickness as your actual pottery.
 At different points in the drying process, you can break the dummy pieces open.